Contact Consumer Protection

-Each relevant person of the body corporate must provide an original or certified copy of an Australian police check from an approved provider issued no more than three months prior to the date of lodging the application.
+Each relevant person of the body corporate must provide an Australian police check from an approved provider issued no more than three months prior to the date of lodging the application.

-Each relevant person who does not hold a current triennial certificate under the Act must also provide two business references.
-The references must be in the pro forma (see Appendix 1 of application form).
+Each relevant person must provide two business references.
+The references must be in the pro forma.

 The application form requests the disclosure of previous convictions, pending proceedings and previous disqualifications involving each relevant person.